microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

 logging of the subsystem looking for root cause.

-The systems aren't bad, but a problem emerges as the complexity of this system grows, espeically when multiple machines participate in one of the scenarios.
+The systems aren't bad, but a problem emerges as the complexity of this system grows, especially when multiple machines participate in one of the scenarios.
 As the complexity grows many developers simply get frustrated and in some ways give up.